ozanMSFT/pytorch-wiki/Guide-for-adding-type-annotations-to-PyTorch.md

 Found 14 errors in 14 files (checked 969 source files)
 ```

+Stub files (i.e. `.pyi` files), if they exist for the `.py` files you're working on, need to be moved to inline annotations first.
+When you move the types inline, that will "turn on type checking"; if the file is not ignored already and running mypy shows new errors, add an `ignore_errors=True` entry for it in `mypy.ini`, and fix the type errors in a _separate_ PR.

 _Note that mypy caching can be flaky, in particular removing
 `ignore_missing_imports` has a caching bug
 (https://github.com/python/mypy/issues/7777).
 If you don't see any errors